kayaozan/sales-prediction-ARIMA/README.md

 Within `arima-train.py`, seasonal parameters are listed.
 Using `auto-arima`, the best parameters are picked and tested.

 ## Forecast
-`arima-predict.py` uses the best model that is trained in the previous section to forecast.
+`arima-predict.py` uses the best model that is trained in the previous section.

+Each prediction is made step wise and being used as input for the next prediction.